 To solve this problem, Secure Enclaves provide the ability to:

 Prevent other people from spying or seeing transactions happen, including the owner or operator of the Secure Enclave.

 Execute code with complete privacy.

 Attest to the code to provide guarantees that what you think is running really is running.

-Solving all of the above is an unsolved problem without the use of TEEs.
+Solving all of the above is an unsolved problem without the use of Secure Enclaves.
 Zero-knowledge proofs cannot solve this set of problems, and homomorphic encryption is still in its infancy.
-TEEs provide a pragmatic, elegant solution.
+Secure Enclaves provide a pragmatic, elegant solution.

 The blog post here presents a great mental model.

 There exist multiple Secure Enclave options.
 These include: